No products in the basket.

 General entries open on 15 November at 4 pm CET and AWA and TriClub athletes will receive priority registration Friday 10th November.
 You can register here on the Ironman website.
 The event itself will take place on 19 August 2018

-The course will takes athletes through County Wicklow, aka the garden of Ireland.
+The course will take athletes through County Wicklow, aka the garden of Ireland, on a spectacular and challenging 56-mile (90KM) bike course.
 Distract your mind from the suffering with stunning views of the Wicklow Mountains National Park.

-For the final leg, athletes will run through the charming seaside town taking in stunning coastal views.
+For the final leg, athletes will take on the 13.1-mile (21.1KM) run through the charming seaside town taking in stunning coastal views.
 Finishing on the famous East Pier with Dún Laoghaire Harbour and Dublin Bay as the backdrop.

 Swim: 1 hours 10 minutes, plus a further 10 minutes from the swim cut off to start the bike.